sertmer/Palette-Picker-FE/README.md

 ## Installation

 To access this repo, simply clone down and run `npm install` to access the necessary packages.
 For the best viewing experience, run `npm run start` and copy and paste your local server into the browser.
+Be sure to clone and start the backend repo, linked below

 ## Tech Stack
 * PalettePicker API